 " Flu activity is continuing to decline, according to this week's FluView, which reports that influenza-like-illness (ILI) in the United States has fallen below baseline for the first time since early December.
 Other indicators are declining as we"...

 Mechanism Of Action

-Oseltamivir is readily absorbed from the gastrointestinal tract after oral administration of oseltamivir phosphate and is extensively converted predominantly by hepatic esterases to oseltamivir carboxylate.
-At least 75% of an oral dose reaches the systemic circulation as oseltamivir carboxylate.
-Exposure to oseltamivir is less than 5% of the total exposure after oral dosing (see Table 6).
+Oseltamivir is absorbed from the gastrointestinal tract after oral administration of TAMIFLU (oseltamivir phosphate) and is extensively converted predominantly by hepatic esterases to oseltamivir carboxylate.
+At least 75% of an oral dose reaches the systemic circulation as oseltamivir carboxylate and less than 5% of the oral dose reaches the systemic circulation as oseltamivir (see Table 6).

 Pharmacokinetic Parameters of Oseltamivir and Oseltamivir Carboxylate Following